 The private interconnect is used for internode communication by both Oracle Clusterware and RAC.
-The private IP address must be available in each node's /etc/hosts file.
+The private IP address must be available in each node's /etc/hosts file, unless you are using a Sun Cluster on x86 systems.
+In that case, clusternodeX-priv can be used as a private interconnect for Oracle Clusterware and RAC.